ama2012/teaching_assistant_robot/lessons/biology/year_1_chapter_5_digestive-system.md

 - - Peristalsis : a wave-like movement of muscles in the body.
 - - Fibre : material not broken down or digested by enzymes in our digestive system.
 - - Stomach : a muscular bag that holds food for a few hours.
-- - Organs :
+- - Organs : a group of cells that have a specific function.
-- - Small intestine :
+- - Small intestine : an organ below the stomach that contains enzymes, where most digestion takes place and most absorption of nutrients into the bloodstream takes place.
-- - Liver
+- - Liver : a large organ located to the right of the stomach carrying out many functions including the production of bile.
-- - Bile :
+- - Bile : a green/brown liquid produced by the liver that digests fat.
-- - Pancreas :
+- - Pancreas : an organ located near the stomach that produces digestive enzymes, they flow from the pancreas to the small intestine.
-- - Large intesine :
+- - Large intesine : an organ that reabsorbs water into the bloodstream.
-- - Faeces :

 The digestive system consists of :
 - - The mouth